In the spring, at the west end of Third Street

 And others south toward the marshland

 Each according to starting point or inclination

-And each directed by guarded mental map
+And each directed by a guarded mental map

 Drawn from distinct experiences